Patwan/Spring-Boot-CRUD-Application/readme.md

 This program is free software published under the terms of the GNU [Lesser General Public License](http://www.gnu.org/copyleft/lesser.html). <br/>
 You can freely use it for commercial and non-commercial projects.

 Suggestions are welcomed.
-Happy Coding and may the code bless you. 😇
+Happy Coding and may God bless you. 😇